willrandship/psil/README.md

     but anything that has been predefined (including anything inside of any word) will represent local vs global context directly as pointers.

+Desirable: Word-level mailbox concurrency.
+Ideally, this would be accomplished by separate stacks for each invocation, with a given outer stack waiting on returns from inner stacks element-wise.
+In this fashion it is theoretically possible to have multiple words executing concurrently in a green-thread style, with a FIFO queue of launched tasks that cycle through when their dependencies arrive.

+## Conceptual overview of the backend

+Psil operates using two separate stacks.

+Call stack - Used for returning from word calls, implementing tracebacks, etc.
+			 Also contains bottom-of-local stack offsets.
+Work stack - Holds the global working data, and performs overrun checks against the call stack.
+			 during function calls.
+This is the stack you directly interact with the most.

 ## Basic syntax:

 ### Words vs Numbers vs Specials